-Wholecrop is rapidly gaining in popularity for a number of reasons:
+Wholecrop mixtures are popular for a number of reasons:

 Escalating protein costs.
 Soya and other protein sources has become increasingly expensive in recent years.
 Wholecrop lupin mixtures can replace bought-in soya and other protein sources, saving the farmer a fortune in bought-in protein.
 With livestock and dairy margins tight, and the largest single cost on UK dairy and livestock farms being the bought-in feed costs, feeding wholecrop reduces the need for supplementary feedstuffs, and saves large amounts of money.